You are listening to the most listened-to radio talk show in the country and probably the world.

 Oh, my poverty tour.

-Stop by a C-SPAN.
+I stopped by C-SPAN.

-Really, is there poverty at C-span?
+Really, is there poverty at C-SPAN?

 That's why we had to go there.